petrockblog/course_gitsubrepos_main/readme.md

-# Parent repository
+# Main Repository

-This is the initial content.
+This repository contains a subrepository as Git submodule.